MP Estate Planning UK

 Exemptions and Reliefs

-When it comes to inheritance tax on overseas assets, certain exemptions and reliefs can significantly reduce your tax burden.
-Understanding these can help ensure that your estate is managed in the most tax-efficient manner possible.
+When it comes to inheritance tax on overseas assets, certain exemptions and reliefs can significantly reduce your IHT burden.
+Understanding these is essential — they can mean the difference between your family keeping your legacy intact or losing a substantial portion to HMRC.

 Understanding Nil Rate Band